 2009 Honda S2000 Interior

-Reviewers find that the S2000's interior cabin is bare, dated, and cramped.
+Reviewers find that the S2000's interior cabin is bare, dated and cramped.
 While many complain about how uncomfortable it is, others assert that it's not meant to be a luxurious vehicle and should be judged based on the intent of its design.
-As such, buyers should expect its cabin to be geared towards performance, not coddling backsides.
+As such, buyers should expect its cabin to be geared towards performance, not driver's comfort.

 - "The S2000's driver-oriented interior is designed to be functional in much the same way as a purpose-built racecar with excellent outward visibility and simplicity of controls." -- The Auto Channel

 - "The cabin uses nice materials and doesn't feel cheap." -- CNET